 Had you never seen this generation Golf before, yet removed all its badges, we’re certain you could tell this was still a Golf.

 But there are, however, some subtle variations from the usual theme: stronger horizontal lines along and across the body reinforce an impression of solidity, while there is a small front overhang and give a sense that there’s a long bonnet and a cabin set far backwards.
 That, according to VW, is a design trademark of a more upmarket car.
+Changes made for the 2017 facelift include, altered air inducts, LED rear lights, the introduction of LED day-running lights across the range and the use of LED headlights in place of xenon bulbs on more expensive models.

 What lies beneath, however, is more important than surface fripperies.
 You’ll probably already know that Volkswagen’s flexible MQB architecture features here.